 |Duration / Status||

-Port Authority awarded the P3 contract in April 2013 to NYNJ Link.Construction began in May 2014 and is expected to reach substantial completion in late 2017.
+Port Authority awarded the P3 contract in April 2013 to NYNJ Link.Construction began in May 2014.
+The eastbound span opened in June 2017.
+The westbound span opened in May 2018.

 |TIFIA Credit Assistance||